Game Design & Production BS

 About the Program

-Drexel's Game Design & Production undergraduate major, nationally ranked as a top program by multiple organizations including the Princeton Review (#10 in 2023), provides students with a strong, broad-based foundation in digital design and content creation skills in a team project environment.
-In Drexel’s generalist-to-specialist approach, students try on a wide variety of roles in game development—from idea to reality in art and code—discovering the skill areas that they want to pursue, focusing their minors, elective courses, and team experiences as they progress through the program.
+Drexel's Game Design & Production undergraduate major, nationally ranked as a top program for game design by multiple organizations, such as the Princeton Review (ranked #8 in 2024), provides students with a broad foundation in digital design and content creation skills in team project environments.
+In Drexel’s generalist-to-specialist approach, students experience a wide variety of roles in bringing a game all the way through production – from pie-in-the-sky idea to playable reality.
+Through this process of discovery, students learn about themselves and the skill focuses that they want to pursue, minors and electives they want to study, and how to create a game as part of a team throughout the program.

 Drexel’s Game Design & Production program is committed to making the game development environment, and by extension the industry at large, a supportive and welcoming community for all voices.
-The democratization of game making tools enables anyone to tell their story in the immersive format of games.
-We in the program are excited to help the next generation of storytellers create new games that reflect the full spectrum of the human experience.
+The democratization of game making tools enables anyone to tell their story in this immersive and interactive medium.
+We in the program are excited to guide and support the next generation of storytellers as they create new works that entertain and reflect upon the full spectrum of the human experience.

-The focus on project-based teamwork prepares students for cross-disciplinary work in any scale company.
-This includes large-budget AAA blockbuster game development with teams of hundreds in complex leadership hierarchies and focused, skilled technicians and artists, as well as small- and medium-size companies that require employees to wear multiple hats throughout development or independent studios that challenge individuals to juggle multiple responsibilities.
-Drexel Dragons can be specialists with a strong foundation that allows them to adapt, to be flexible bridge-builders and liaisons across art and technical teams, and rugged entrepreneurs wearing all the hats.
+Our focus on project-based teamwork prepares students for cross-disciplinary work in any scale at any size of company.
+From big-budget AAA blockbuster game studios with team sizes in the hundreds with specialist technicians and artists, to small- and medium-sized companies where developers have broad skill bases, to small independent studios – including those founded by our entrepreneurial students.
+Drexel Dragons can be specialists with a strong foundation that allows them to adapt, to be flexible bridge-builders and liaisons across art and technical teams, and rugged entrepreneurs running their own start-up.

-All industries evolve, and digital content creation of any type is particularly dynamic.
-Processes and job titles that exist today are likely to be automated in five years, with the recent developments in imitative AI being the latest example.
+Digital content creation is a dynamically evolving industry.
+Certain processes and jobs that exist today may be automated within five years, with the recent developments in imitative artificial intelligence tools being the latest example.
 Companies small to large will use established and newly developed commercially available tools, but also build and maintain proprietary in-house tools and pipelines.

-Courses in Drexel’s program evolve in response to industry trends and on-demand special topic courses are utilized to rapidly respond to student and industry developments.
-Gaining familiarity with rapidly changing industry-standard tools is important but it’s equally important to be prepared to transfer skills in one tool into a different tool of the same type – to be able to move from a 3D modeling tool like Blender, to 3DS Max, to Maya, or to a proprietary in-house tool you can’t touch until you’re hired by that specific company.
-Drexel’s program encourages students to become comfortable as tool-agnostic creators.
+Courses in Drexel’s program evolve in response to, and in anticipation of, industry trends and on-demand special topic courses are taught to rapidly respond to student and industry developments.
+Familiarity with the latest industry standard for tools is important but student skills must be transferrable and tool-agnostic – to adapt to a 3D modeling tool like Blender, 3DS Max, Maya, or proprietary in-house tools that are only accessible within the company that develops them.
+Drexel’s program encourages students to become adept at the core processes of digital creation, not just a single piece of software.

-While courses are predominantly offered face-to-face on campus, we also offer a variety of virtual courses taught by a diverse range of professionals from across the nation, exposing students to a wider network of industry professionals and to the evolving climate of industry work as a significant number of studios have permanently moved to be partially or completely remote, even prior to 2020.
+Our courses are predominantly offered face-to-face on campus, but we also feature virtual courses taught by a diverse range of experts from across the nation, exposing students to a wide network of active professionals and to the evolving climate of industry work as a significant number of studios have permanently moved to be partially or completely remote, even prior to 2020.

 Career building begins inside the classroom with team projects and networking, and outside the classroom with six or eighteen months of co-op experiences.

-To complement the creative focus of the Game Design & Production major, a minor in Computer Science is popular, and in many cases an ideal supplement for Game Design & Production students.
+To complement the creative focus of the Game Design & Production major, a minor in Computer Science is popular, and in many cases an ideal supplement for our students.
 The CS minor increases programming knowledge while maintaining a creative design and production focus in the Game Design & Production major.
-This or any of the over 120 minors available at Drexel would be easy to achieve within a plan of study using free electives.
-It’s important students make their minor a personal choice to reflect their specific focus and further personalize their Drexel game development experience.
+There are more than 120 minors available at Drexel and many are easy to achieve within our plan of study using free electives.
+It is important for students to make their minor a personal choice to reflect their specific focus and further personalize their Drexel education experience.

 Additional Information